-- A student promoted from the sixth grade to the seventh grade automatically meets the academic requirements. - A student promoted from the seventh grade to the eighth grade automatically meets the academic requirements. - The second semester eighth grade student and the first semester ninth grade student meets the requirements for junior high by successfully passing four academic courses the previous semester, three of which shall be in the core curriculum areas (math, science, English, social studies).

-- First semester of ninth grade students must pass four academic classes to be eligible second semester of ninth grade. - Ninth grade students must meet high school academic eligibility by the end of the second semester in order to be eligible to participate in the fall of their tenth grade year.
+- A student promoted from one grade to the next corresponding grade meets the requirement for grades 6th-8th. - The second-semester eighth-grade student and the first-semester ninth-grade student meet the requirements for junior high by successfully passing four academic courses the previous semester, three of which shall be in the core curriculum areas (math, science, English, and social studies). - First semester of ninth grade students must pass four academic classes to be eligible second semester of ninth grade. - Ninth-grade students must meet high school academic eligibility by the end of the second semester in order to be eligible to participate in the fall of their tenth-grade year.